elsesourav/user-manager/readme.md

 [<h1 align="center"> User Manager </h1>](https://elsesourav.github.io/user-manager)

-> ## Overview
+ ## `Overview`
- - The User Manager app is user friendly.
+ > The User Manager app is user friendly.
 Aims to simplify the management of users and groups.
 It provides a way to add delete users create groups and organize them effortlessly using drag and drop features.
 Open WhatsApp in Particular User, Run on both web and Android platforms.
 Best for **Network Marketing**.

-> ## Features
+## `Features`
-- **Drag-and-Drop Functionality:** Intuitive drag-and-drop interface for organizing users and groups.
+> - **Drag-and-Drop Functionality:** Intuitive drag-and-drop interface for organizing users and groups.
-- **User Management:** Easily add, rename, or remove users.
+> - **User Management:** Easily add, rename, or remove users.
-- **Group Management:** Create, manage, and organize groups effortlessly.
+> - **Group Management:** Create, manage, and organize groups effortlessly.
-- **WhatsApp Integration:** Integrated messaging through WhatsApp for seamless communication.
+> - **WhatsApp Integration:** Integrated messaging through WhatsApp for seamless communication.
-- **Secure Cloud Storage:** Safely store and manage user and group data in the cloud.
+> - **Secure Cloud Storage:** Safely store and manage user and group data in the cloud.
-- **Cross-Platform Access** Access the app from web and Android platforms
+> - **Cross-Platform Access** Access the app from web and Android platforms

 <br>

-> ## Technical Challenges and Optimizations
+## `Technical Challenges and Optimizations`
-## Drag and Drop Functionality
+### Drag and Drop Functionality
-- Implementing drag and drop features required handling event management processes and state synchronization.
+> Implementing drag and drop features required handling event management processes and state synchronization.
 Achieving operation of drag and drop actions necessitated optimization techniques coupled with extensive testing efforts.

-> ## Screenshot
+## `Screenshot`
 <table>
   <tr>
     <td>